codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ```

 > Do you notice how we're using val here now.
 This is because once we create the properties on our cookie object, we don't want to let people change them!
+> A data class represents a thing e.g. a cookie.
+We can have dozens of different cookies that all have the same properties with different values e.g. a name, an image.

 Next, we can create our first cookie object: